romakvikvinia/aws-sam/http-api/README.md

 # Important

-for accessing endpoints there are used "Audiences" you have to use id_token
+For accessing endpoints there are used "Audiences" you have to use id_token